 Little Stars is registered for eleven children and we work on a 1:4 adult/child ratio.

 Little Stars is a single open space, which has linoleum and carpet throughout.

 In addition to this space there is also a separate room for toileting and hand washing.
 Children are taken to use these facilities when appropriate and are taken to hand wash over the course of the day.
 Independence is encouraged for this age range by practitioners supporting individuals in developing their confidence to manage their self-help skills.

 Designated areas within this room are used at specific times of the day.
 For example, during meal/snack times, children are seated together to make these meal times a social occasion.

-During sleep/rest times, children either sleep on cushions or sleep mats are provided with sheets and covers.
+During sleep/rest times, children sleep on sleep mats with sheets and covers provided.

-Little Stars has their own separate outdoor patio area, where resources and equipment are made available for the children to access during specific periods of the daily routine.
-They also have access to the main Nursery garden and the play yard.
+Little stars have their own separate outdoor patio area, where resources and equipment are made available for the children to access during specific periods of the daily routine.
+They also have access to the main Nursery garden and the play yard as well.